 It’s common for older homes to develop small cracks and slight sloping as they settle over time.
 That said, significant foundation problems can develop as your home shifts and settles, and as major weather events wear away at the base of your home.
 If you’re selling an older home, it’s a good idea to pay special attention to the foundation in your pre-sale inspection.
 While foundational fixes can be expensive, it’s better to know what you’re dealing with ahead of time than it is for the buyer to discover a major issue in the inspection, resulting in a serious drop in the price of your home.

 Older homes are notoriously more difficult to sell.
 While your home may have a lot of charm and character, if it has major foundational or electrical issues, you may find that repairs will cost you more than you can afford.
 To bypass expensive repairs, consider a fair, cash offer from Renewed Homes.
+In addition to these major issues and a quick cash offer, there are also many quick aesthetic fixes to sell you home.
 We can help take that old home off your hands, no repairs necessary.
 For more information, give us a call at 269-362-0931 or contact us online today.